Woodland Pattern would not exist without the generous contributions of time and labor made by volunteers throughout our organization's history.

 While many of our exhibitions are internally curated, we encourage visual artists in our region to reach out about potential gallery opportunities.
 Please contact Art Director Marla Sanvick for exhibition-related inquiries.

 Are you a poet or artist with a brilliant idea for a workshop?
 Tell us about it!
-We are currently taking applications for online courses.
+We accept applications for course proposals on a rolling basis.

 Throughout the year, we host numerous writing and book discussion groups, and welcome new ideas from our community.
 If you'd like to start a new community group, please contact our Education Director Alexa Nutile.